ibois-epfl/augmented-carpentry/README.md

 > - [ ] Double check if `Dloader.h` is working somewhere or need refactoring/suppression

+> - [ ] Double check if `Dloader.h` is working somewhere or need refactoring/suppression

 > - [ ] Add `this->properties` as rule in contributing guide and refactor all the code

 [//]: # (> - [x] Make the Camera of the viewport bigger &#40;Defined in `Renderer.cpp:139`&#41;)